AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 This description is board-specific: I am using Raspberry Pi 4 Model B. Generally, any Embedded Linux board with Ethernet connector is OK for this test.

+### Old 32 bit Raspberry OS

-We need SD card with operating system, as described in the [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html) article.
-By default, user name is `pi`, password `raspberry`.
+Old Raspberry SD card with 32-bit OS has default user name `pi`, password `raspberry`.

 Before running the board, we need to set static IP address.
 Connect SD card to Linux PC.
+Two partitions are available: rootfs and bootfs.
 Open file `/media/user/rootfs/etc/dhcpcd.conf` in text editor.
 Doesn't work?
 Try to do this with `sudo`.

 Add the following lines to the end of `dhcpcd.conf`: